 some contracts specify that no price adjustments are to be made until

-a minimum price change to the contract escalator has occurred.
+a minimum price change has occurred.

-Example of Escalation Procedures
+Example of Price Adjustment Procedures

 Suppose a manufacturer of widgets enters into a long-term sales